 - Designate a person on the campus to be responsible for gathering and reporting data related to the equal employment opportunity program.

-- Assure policies and procedures are instituted to deal with all forms of harassment, including a procedure for the EEO/AA Officer to receive and investigate complaints and recommend necessary action to the President.
+- Ensure policies and procedures are instituted to deal with all forms of harassment, including a procedure for the EEO/AA Officer to receive and investigate complaints and recommend necessary action to the president.

 - Designate the EEO/AA Officer as the staff person responsible for the development and implementation of educational efforts regarding all types of harassment.